 This program funds

-- rehearsal and repertoire development and live music where the applicant is responsible for production and presentation costs, including artist fees, venue rental, and ticket sales.
+- rehearsal and repertoire development and live and virtual music where the applicant is responsible for production and presentation costs, including artist fees, venue rental, the virtual platform, and ticket sales.

 - rehearsal and repertoire development

-- intended for future public performances; this may include new repertoire, set-list, concert program, stage show or first-stage opera workshop, as well as preparation for an upcoming tour
+- intended for future public performances; this may include new repertoire, set-list, concert program, stage or virtual show or first-stage opera workshop, as well as preparation for an upcoming tour

-- rehearsals can also be in preparation for a recording, but there should also be live opportunities for performance planned
+- rehearsals can also be in preparation for a recording, but there should also be live and/or virtual opportunities for performance planned

 - first-stage opera workshop: the initial exploration of a new work in development, with minimal staging, movement, and props.
 At least a draft of an entire act of the new opera must be complete before the deadline date.
 Public presentation at the end of the first stage workshop is not required